HEN

 Amazing model-building from client Anthony!

 Actions involving hand-eye coordination are particularly beneficial to brain performance, so puzzles, model-making, etc, are ideal activities to those living with ABI.
-Well done Anthony, an awesome achievement!
+We are so impressed by Anthony's building of this incredible model robot - it was an incredibly intricate piece which required a great deal of focus and attention to detail.

 Brilliant Woodwork from Sheena and Steve

-Clients Sheena and Steve enjoy our weekly woodwork sessions (which are supported by volunteer and trustee, Les Hurwood) and together, they’ve created some wonderful pieces.
+Clients Sheena and Steve enjoy our weekly woodwork sessions (which are supported by volunteer Les Hurwood) and together, they’ve created some wonderful pieces.
+These have included wine bottle holders (which Sheena is holding here), clocks, mirrors and festive decorations.

 Client Sue Designs and Creates a Handmade Bird Table!